JacobcobLee/Stock-Evaluator/README.md

 >Currently only consist of the fair price but will be adding more things

 created using react and material ui libraries.
-# WARNING CRUDE LANGUAGE IS USED, its just how i express myself. dont like it? dont use this repo.
-sorry for the passive agressiveness.